mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 **Autotools** is the longtime standard of the Linux world.
-However, it is sometimes criticized for being complicated to configure, even downright unwieldy, and for being internally crufy and outdated.
+However, it is sometimes criticized for being complicated to configure, even downright unwieldy, and for being internally crufty and outdated.
 It also doesn't work out-of-the-box on non-UNIX systems, such as Windows, but rather must be run within a Linux compatibility layer like MSYS2.